14 Health Foods that aren’t Healthy

 6. Vegetable Oils

 Although vegetable oils have been marketed as a ‘heart-healthy choice’ they are one of the least natural foods and one of the most commonly used in the food industry.
 The term ‘vegetable oil’ is actually a blanket term for oil derived from plants; be it canola, sunflower, or soy, and a quick look a video about how canola oil is made and you can see how processed these foods actually are, not to mention man-made foods like margarine.
 Not only are these oils extracted from their seeds using very harsh chemicals and processes, they are overly rich in omega-6 fats, and although we need them in small amounts, they are known to cause inflammation when consumed in excess.
+In fact, I would argue that vegetable oils are one of the worst offenders of health foods that aren’t healthy at all.

 Healthier Alternative: Opt for all-natural oils like olive oil, butter and animal fats to ensure you are using the best cooking oils and fats, and read ingredient labels to ensure vegetable oils are not hiding in your foods.